Nedinator/rbbt/README.md

         - [x] Needs some serious styling
     - [x] 404 Page
     - [x] General Styling - Chose to go with a minimal design instead and used Water.css.
-        - [ ] There's still some formatting I need to fix.
+        - [x] There's still some formatting I need to fix.
-    - [ ] Blog Page
+    - [x] Blog Page
+        - [ ] Placeholder for now, going to add some blog posts about the project and other stuff once it's finished.
     - [x] About Page
-        - [ ] Some general styling will fix this page up.
+        - [x] Some general styling will fix this page up.